stuartellis/stuartellis-site-hugo/content/articles/python-toolbox.md

 ### Asynchronous Web Applications

-Treat Python asynchronous Web frameworks as experimental technology.
-The standards and libraries are still being developed for asynchronous Python.

-[Starlette](https://www.starlette.io/), [Sanic](https://sanicframework.org/) and [Quart](https://pgjones.gitlab.io/quart/) are probably the most well-known asynchronous frameworks.
-Quart is specifically designed to use the same API as Flask, whilst Starlette and Sanic are new designs.
+Use [FastAPI](https://fastapi.tiangolo.com) for building API services that are asynchronous.
+If you need more control or compatibility than FastAPI provides, consider using either [Starlette](https://www.starlette.io/) or [Quart](https://pgjones.gitlab.io/quart/).
+Starlette is nore low-level than FastAPI.
+Quart is specifically designed to use the same API as Flask.

-Both Starlette and Quart implement the [ASGI](https://asgi.readthedocs.io/en/latest/) standard.
+These frameworks implement the [ASGI](https://asgi.readthedocs.io/en/latest/) standard.
 The [Uvicorn](http://www.uvicorn.org/) server implements ASGI, so that it can host applications that are built with any asynchronous framework that follows ASGI.

 The [aiohttp](https://docs.aiohttp.org/en/stable) library provides an asynchronous HTTP client and server, but it does not currently support ASGI.